Discusses the pros and cons of TikTok, explores the current controversies, and shares how youth are using the popular app in positive ways.

 However, as with any new app, there is a lot of confusion and even concern about TikTok.
 It is being discussed fervently in the US political arena (as President Trump seeks to ban it because of its current ownership by a Chinese corporation).
 In addition, it is a point of focus for K-12 schools – where teachers and students have embraced it in numerous ways but still worry about certain problematic cultural messages or behaviors being amplified on the app -) and families – as parents are wondering about whether it is a safe space for their kids to interact with others.

 We absolutely want to equip parents and educators with the knowledge they need to keep students safe on this app.
-Here are some of the positives and negatives I’ve identified in case they help to round out your own perspective on the app.
+Here are some of the pros and cons of TikTok I’ve identified in case they help to round out your own perspective on the app.
+Also feel free to check out our Top Ten Tips for Teens on TikTok resource which you can distribute to your students or other youth under your care.

 - Perhaps because of the interface and the relatable way that individuals are portrayed in any TikTok, users feel very comfortable to be themselves and to share compelling, creative bite-sized videos with others.
 The app has also been the location where memes originate and go viral, new phrases where challenges are posted and receive participation from all over the world, and a favorite platform of many celebrities.